arielayb/ReactJS-Template/README.md

 ### Step 4:

-Once the installation is complete, you need to compile the web application.
+Once the installation is complete, you need to build the web application.

 Type this command in the terminal: